licarpen/aws-developer/README.md

 * if RCU issue, use DynamoDB Accelerator (DAX)

 ### DynamoDB Writing Data
+* you can use the PutItem or BatchWriteItem APIs to insert items.
+Then, you can use the GetItem, BatchGetItem, or, if composite primary keys are enabled and in use in your table, the Query API to retrieve the items you added to the table.
 * PutItem (FULL REPLACE)
 * UpdateItem (only updates fields)
   * can implement Atomic Counters and increase them